stacks-network/docs/_core/smart/tutorial-counter.md

     counterClient = new Client("SP3GWX3NE58KXHESRYE4DYQ1S31PQJTCRXB3PE9SB.counter", "counter", provider);
     ```

-    That tells us that the new smart contract is named `counter` and that the referenced smart contract should be found in the following file: `contracts/counter.clar`.
+    That tells us that the new smart contract is named `counter` and that it should be found in the following file: `contracts/counter.clar`.
 Note that the `contracts` folder is assumed as the base folder and that every Clarity file has the suffix `.clar`.

     The file was already created during the project setup.